KarlGong/ptest/doc/en/index.rst

 - *enabled* - whether this test fixture is enabled

-- *group* - the group that this test fixture is belong to
+- *group* - the group that this test fixture belongs to

 - *description* - the description of this test fixture